 - Outsource work to freelancers: this is cheap and effective for many businesses, but is a shorter-term strategy.

 - Bring on part-time employees: maybe a salary and 401k aren’t in your budget yet; don’t sweat it.
 You can bring on a few part-time workers to help you out.
-Just be sure to run a screening to ensure you’re getting the person they say they are.
+Just be sure to run a background check employment history screening to ensure you’re getting the person they say they are.

 Secure your scaling strategy

-The last thing to focus on is how you .
+The last thing to focus on is how you plan on scaling.
 All businesses must continue to grow (at least in the early days) to ensure their long-term success.
 However, with scaling comes certain growing pains – like a stretched budget, longer lines of credit, and more employees to manage.

 If you’re serious about turning your dream into a reality – and securing returns for your initial investors – you’ll need to figure out how to scale.
 Like everything else on this list, scaling is just a matter of taking time, patience, and talent and applying them in a smart way.
 With these tips in hand, you’ll be off to a good start.